Instance Scan 101

 Example: you develop a custom app or a catalog item; use instance Scan to check for vulnerabilities and best practice violations; test what you developed with ATF.

-Instance Scan components
+Instance Scan Features

 Instance Scan is basically an engine in the platform.